 Soon to be home to 4,200 new residents, 2,500 co-workers, and more than 60 retail and food stores, our urban neighbourhood is already beginning to take shape.

 The pedestrian walkway, Tumbalong Boulevard, provides access from Darling Harbour to Central Station; our first three residential buildings at Darling Square; St Leon, Wirth House and Darling One have welcomed their first residents, and the Commonwealth Bank of Australia has made the move into its brand new offices.

-Our first retailers along Steam Mill Lane opened in April 2018, with a mix of emerging fashion and lifestyle retailers joined by some fast and fun-loving food destinations - including Belles Hot Chicken, 8bit, The Sandwich Shop and Ricefields.
+Our first retailers along Steam Mill Lane opened in April 2018, with a mix of emerging fashion and lifestyle retailers joined by some fast and fun-loving food destinations - including Belles Hot Chicken and The Sandwich Shop.

 'Kengo Kuma’s architectural masterpiece, The Exchange, is also shaping up and is scheduled to house a state of the art innovation library and proposed rooftop bar, earmarked to open in 2019.
 With its proposed swirling wooden façade, there’s nothing quite like it in Sydney.

 Each of these milestones is an important piece of the puzzle, and as they come together, will bring our neighbourhood to life.

 To those who pass through, who dwell, or visit, we promise the best in food, fashion, retail and entertainment - places where people can come together in new ways and connect with emerging cultures and new experiences.

 Students, young professionals, start-ups, residents and visitors alike, we welcome you to Darling Square.